simoninireland/simplicial/doc/glossary.rst

       :term:`order` that defines the number of 0-simplices in its :term:`basis`.

-   topology:
+   topology
       "The stratosphere of human thought! !
 In the twenty-fourth century it might possibly be of use to someone..."
-(Alexander Solzhenitsyn, The First Circle)
+(Alexander Solzhenitsyn, The First Circle).